Parents and Educators Need Support. Child in Bloom Parent and Educational Coaching is Here to Help!

 Renee also works hand in hand with churches and businesses that strive to provide parent support programming.

 Child in Bloom’s greatest success stories come from one on one coaching practices where parents and teachers get the individualized help they need to sustain success.

 Get to Know Renee… your new friend in parenting and teaching

 - Licensed intervention specialist for learning and behavior needs within public and private schools around Ohio and Kentucky,

 - Visiting Assistant Professor of Special Education at Miami University, Ohio

 - Master Coach trained through the Family Infant Preschool Program (a research based program used for early intervention in every county in Ohio).

-- Doctoral Scholar at The University of Cincinnati
+- Current Doctoral Scholar at The University of Cincinnati